linb1/Home-Energy-Monitor/README_Software.md

 > sudo systemctl edit --force --full launchplug.service

 And edit the content to match launchtemp.service and launchplug.service in this repository.
-Finally, you need to start and enable services using this for each service:
+Finally, you need to start and enable the services using this for each service:

 > sudo systemctl enable launchtemp.service
 >